-The Board of Directors has an Audit Committee, which consists of Mr. Leone, Mr. Reid and Mr. Vaden.
+The Board of Directors has an Audit Committee, which consists of Mr. Davenport, Mr. Reid and Mr. Vaden as of January 1, 1996.
 The Audit Committee reviews and approves the scope of the annual audit undertaken by the Company's independent certified public accountants and meets with them on a regular basis to review the progress and results of their work as well as any recommendations they may make.
-The Audit Committee met three times in 1994.
+The Audit Committee met three times in 1995.
 The Board of Directors also has a Compensation Committee consisting of Mr. Davenport, Mr. Leone, Mr. Reid and Mr. Vaden.
-The Compensation Committee met one time in 1994.
+The Compensation Committee met one time in 1995.
 The Company has no other standing committees of the Board of Directors.

-The Board of Directors held four regular and seven special meetings in 1994.
+The Board of Directors held four regular and three special meetings in 1995.
 During this period, each of the Directors attended at least 75% of these meetings of the Board of Directors and the committees on which he served.

-The Directors who are not employed by the Company (the "Outside Directors") receive an annual fee of \$25,000 per year, plus \$500 for each meeting of the Board of Directors, or a committee thereof, they attended.
+The Directors who are not employed by the Company (the "Outside Directors") receive an annual fee of \$25,000 per year, plus \$500 for each meeting of the Board of Directors, or a committee thereof, they attend.
 In addition, Outside Directors are reimbursed for expenses related to their attendance at Board of Directors and committee meetings.